 Use a Byte Code Cache (e.g. APC)¶

 One of the best (and easiest) things that you should do to improve your performance is to use a "byte code cache".
 The idea of a byte code cache is to remove the need to constantly recompile the PHP source code.
 There are a number of byte code caches available, some of which are open source.
-The most widely used byte code cache is probably APC
+As of PHP 5.5, PHP comes with OPcache built-in.
+For older versions, the most widely used byte code cache is probably APC

-Using a byte code cache really has no downside, and Symfony2 has been architected to perform really well in this type of environment.
+Using a byte code cache really has no downside, and Symfony has been architected to perform really well in this type of environment.

 Byte code caches usually monitor the source files for changes.
 This ensures that if the source of a file changes, the byte code is recompiled automatically.
 This is really convenient, but obviously adds overhead.

 For this reason, some byte code caches offer an option to disable these checks.
 Obviously, when disabling these checks, it will be up to the server admin to ensure that the cache is cleared whenever any source files change.
 Otherwise, the updates you've made won't be seen.

 For example, to disable these checks in APC, simply add

 By default, the Symfony Standard Edition uses Composer's autoloader in the autoload.php file.
 This autoloader is easy to use, as it will automatically find any new classes that you've placed in the registered directories.

 Unfortunately, this comes at a cost, as the loader iterates over all configured